runebookai/tome/README.md

 Tome is a desktop app that lets **anyone** harness the magic of LLMs and MCP.
 Download Tome, connect any local or remote LLM and hook it up to thousands of MCP servers to create your own magical AI-powered spellbook.

+> **What is MCP?** MCP stands for Model Context Protocol and lets your LLM access tools - like search engines, your filesystem, or APIs like Scryfall or Atlassian

 🫥 Want it to be 100% local, 100% private?
 Use Ollama and Qwen3 with only local MCP servers to cast spells in your own pocket universe. ⚡ Want state of the art cloud models with the latest remote MCP servers?
 You can have that too.
 It's all up to you!

 🏗️ This is a Technical Preview so bear in mind things will be rough around the edges.
 [Join us on Discord](https://discord.gg/9CH6us29YA) to share tips, tricks, and issues you run into.
 Star this repo to stay on top of updates and feature releases!